American Alpine Club Bylaws

 All endowment funds shall be managed by the Investment Committee, consistent with section 8.2(d) of these bylaws, for the purposes of the Corporation.
 The Investment Committee shall oversee the management of the endowment and develop an investment policy that is to be approved by the Board of Directors.
 The Investment Committee shall manage the endowment in accordance with the Investment Policy.

 The borrowing of endowment funds requires three quarters (3/4) majority vote of the total Board membership on two separate votes to be conducted at least thirty (30) days apart.
 The restricted funds of the endowment are not subject to borrowing.

 No Member may represent the Corporation in policy matters without the approval of the Board, the Chief Executive Officer or President.

 Use of the name, logo, seal, trademark, acronym, or other graphic representation of the Corporation, including new artwork and graphic designs intended to represent the Corporation, in any manner by any Member, Section, or Committee or his/her designee must have the prior written approval of the President or his/her designee.

-The Board of Directors may alter, amend, or repeal any provision of these Bylaws or make any additional Bylaws.
-No such alteration, repeal, or addition shall be considered unless proposed by the affirmative vote of at least two-thirds of the entire Board at a duly constituted meeting and adopted by the affirmative vote of at least two-thirds of the entire Board at a subsequent meeting of the Board.
-Such a subsequent meeting shall be held at least thirty days after the minutes of the first meeting have been mailed to the Directors.
-Active Members shall be informed of all proposed changes to the provisions of these Bylaws prior to the next meeting of Active members.
-The changes shall be made effective at the conclusion of the next meeting of Active Members by a majority vote of those present.
+The Board may alter, amend, or repeal any provision of these Bylaws or make any additional Bylaws.
+No such alteration, repeal, or addition shall be considered unless proposed and adopted by the affirmative vote of at least two-thirds of the entire Board on two separate votes, which shall be conducted at least thirty (30) days apart.
+Active Members shall be informed of all changes to the provisions of these Bylaws prior to the next meeting of Active Members.